 - Great location: very close to Manuel Antonio National Park (famed for its wildlife) and within easy striking distance of the coast and the area’s major towns, yet private and secluded

-- Top notch holistic spa with inspired treatments, its one of the best in the country - a reason to stay a day longer
+- The holistic spa with inspired treatments is one of the best in the country - a reason to stay a day longer

 - Some may consider the Studios to be small, but we’d have been more than happy in one

 - Jungle View Studios lack outdoor space and Studios share a balcony (your area is separated by plants), but there is lots of lounging space by the pool

 - No children under 13 permitted, a high for some!